aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-scatter-charts-java-tutorial/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create and Customize Scatter Charts in Java with Aspose.Slides
+# Create Scatter Chart Java with Aspose.Slides

-Enhance your presentations by adding dynamic scatter charts using Java with Aspose.Slides.
-This comprehensive tutorial will guide you through setting up directories, initializing presentations, creating scatter charts, managing chart data, customizing series types and markers, and saving your work—all with ease.
+In this tutorial you’ll **create scatter chart java** projects from scratch, add data points scatter, and learn how to work with multiple series scatter chart—all using Aspose.Slides for Java.
+We’ll walk through directory setup, presentation initialization, chart creation, data management, marker customization, and finally saving the presentation.

-**What You'll Learn:**
+**What You'll Learn**
 - Setting up a directory for storing presentation files
 - Initializing and manipulating presentations using Aspose.Slides
-- Creating scatter charts on slides
+- Creating a scatter chart on a slide
-- Managing and adding data to chart series
+- Adding and managing data points for each series
-- Customizing chart series types and markers
+- Customizing series types, markers, and handling multiple series scatter chart
-- Saving your presentation with modifications
+- Saving the finished presentation

-Let's begin by ensuring you have the necessary prerequisites.
+Let's get started with the prerequisites.

+## Quick Answers
+- **What is the primary library?** Aspose.Slides for Java
+- **Which Java version is required?** JDK 8 or higher (JDK 16 recommended)
+- **Can I add more than two series?** Yes – you can add any number of series to a scatter chart
+- **How do I change marker colors?** Use `series.getMarker().getFillFormat().setFillColor(Color)`
+- **Is a license needed for production?** Yes, a commercial license removes evaluation limits

 ## Prerequisites

 To follow this tutorial, ensure you have:
-- **Aspose.Slides for Java**: Version 25.4 or later is required.
+- **Aspose.Slides for Java** – version 25.4 or later.
-- **Java Development Kit (JDK)**: JDK 8 or higher is needed.
+- **Java Development Kit (JDK)** – JDK 8 or newer.
-- Basic knowledge of Java programming and familiarity with Maven or Gradle build tools.
+- Basic Java knowledge and familiarity with Maven or Gradle.

 ## Setting Up Aspose.Slides for Java

-Before we start coding, integrate Aspose.Slides into your project using one of the following methods:
+Integrate Aspose.Slides into your project with one of the following methods.

 ### Maven
-Include this dependency in your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>